 It can be difficult for writers, before they become established, to write while simultaneously earning a living.
 To help meet this need the MMF annually awards a small number of Morland Writing Scholarships, with the aim being to allow each Scholar the time to produce the first draft of a completed book.
 The Scholarships are open to anyone writing in the English language who was born in Africa, or both of whose parents were born in Africa.

 Scholars writing fiction will receive a grant of £18,000, paid monthly over the course of twelve months.
-At the discretion of the Foundation, Scholars writing non-fiction may receive a grant of up to £27,000, paid over a period of up to eighteen months to allow them an additional six months for research.
+At the discretion of the Foundation, Scholars writing non-fiction, who require additional research time, could receive an additional grant, paid over a period of up to eighteen months.

 At the end of each month scholars must send the Foundation 10,000 new words that they will have written over the course of the month.
 Scholars are also asked to donate to the MMF 20% of whatever they subsequently receive from the book they write during the period of their Scholarship.
 This includes revenues as a result of film rights, serialisations or other ancillary revenues arising from the book written during the Scholarship period.
 These funds will be used to support other promising writers.
 The 20% return obligation should be considered a debt of honour rather than a legally binding obligation.